elastisys/compliantkubernetes/docs/ciso-guide/gdpr-art-17.md

 # How do I comply with GDPR Art.
 17 Right to erasure ("right to be forgotten")?

 Here is how we recommend to comply with GDPR Art.
-17 if you host your application on Compliant Kubernetes.
+17 if you host your application on Welkin.

-Note that, this page assumes you have no other sub-processors than your Compliant Kubernetes supplier.
+Note that, this page assumes you have no other sub-processors than your Welkin supplier.

 ## Preparation

 Prepare as follows:

 1. **Map out** where you store personal data.
 Besides production database and production PersistentVolumes, this may include backups, audit logs and application logs.
 1. **Check the retention period** of backups and logs.
-By default, there are 30 days in Compliant Kubernetes, but can be changed if needed.
+By default, there are 30 days in Welkin, but can be changed if needed.
 1. **Devise a process to remember to re-delete forgotten data** after disaster recovery.
 For example, you might want to review all GDPR Art.
 17 requests received within the last 30 days after restoring data from backups.

 ## When receiving a request from a data subject